Nefazodone

 Nefazodone, sold formerly under the brand names Serzone, Dutonin, and Nefadar among others, is an atypical antidepressant medication which is used in the treatment of depression and for other uses.
-Nefazodone was withdrawn in most countries by 2004 (due to liver toxicity), but was, as of December 2021, still available in the United States.
+Nefazodone was withdrawn in most countries by 2004 due to liver toxicity.
+In December 2021, it was published that despite shortage it is still available in the United States.
+As of February 2026 it is available in the United States in generic form.
 The medication is taken by mouth.

 Side effects of nefazodone include dry mouth, sleepiness, nausea, dizziness, blurred vision, weakness, lightheadedness, confusion, and postural low blood pressure, among others.
 Rarely, nefazodone can cause serious liver damage, with an incidence of death or liver transplantation of about 1 in every 250,000 to 300,000 patient years.
 Nefazodone is a phenylpiperazine compound and is related to trazodone.
 It has been described as a serotonin antagonist and reuptake inhibitor (SARI) due to its combined actions as a potent antagonist of the serotonin 5-HT_{2A} and 5-HT_{2C} receptors and weak serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI).

 Nefazodone was introduced for medical use in 1994.
 Generic versions were introduced in 2003.
 Serious liver toxicity was first reported with nefazodone in 1998, and it was withdrawn from most markets by 2004.
 However, as of 2023, it continues to be available in the United States in generic from one manufacturer, Teva Pharmaceuticals and is manufactured in Israel.